seanorama/masterclass/security-advanced/README.md

 ## this shows the file listing
 ```

-- This should tell you that without kerberos there is no security
+- This should tell you why kerberos is needed on Hadoop :)

 ### Configure name resolution & certificate to Active Directory